4 Tips That Inventors Need To Know

 1. Does it fill a niche or solve a problem?

-I had the privilege of leading the global team that supported Amazon with their innovative, world-class Fire tablets and Kindle eReader devices.
 With both products, Amazon brought new technology to an existing market.
 By filling a niche – the demand for an electronic alternative to books – Amazon captured the largest (and most stable) share of the market early on, while offering customers a new and convenient way to enjoy reading.
 Other device competitors tried to break into this market, but Amazon was so far ahead of the game that most other competitors eventually gave up and closed down.

 You don’t have to have a big marketing and product development team like Amazon to study your niche potential.
 Google your idea and check out the US Patent Office.
 Go to retail stores that sell products like your idea to evaluate what’s currently in the market and how you can make improvements with your idea.